DETAILED ACTION

 The claim is then analyzed to determine whether it is directed to any judicial exception.
 The steps of:

-operating the component of the second sensor in an active state in which the component associated with the second sensor is used to actively sense or process sensor data
+sending an instruction to operate the component of the second sensor in an active state, the active state comprising the component associated with the second sensor is used to actively sense or process sensor data; and

 set forth a judicial exception.
-These steps describe a concept performed in the human mind (including an observation, evaluation, judgment, opinion).
+The determining steps describe a concept performed in the human mind (including an observation, evaluation, judgment, opinion).
 Thus, the claim is drawn to a Mental Process, which is an Abstract Idea.
-The “operating” step also describes a concept that is organizing human activity, which is also an Abstract Idea.
+The “sending an instruction” step describes a concept that is organizing human activity, which is also an Abstract Idea.

 STEP 2A, PRONG TWO